django-commons/django-typer/doc/source/extensions.rst

     do this inside ready() because conflicts are resolved in the order in which the extension modules are registered and ready() methods are called in INSTALLED_APPS order.

-For composition to work, we'll need to re-mplement media from above as a composed extension and that would look like this:
+For plugins to work, we'll need to re-mplement media from above as a composed extension and that would look like this:

 .. literalinclude:: ../../django_typer/tests/apps/examples/extensions/media2/management/extensions/backup.py